bnarms/Caterpillar-Inc.---Purdue-DataMine/README.md

 **Environment:**

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Caterpillar AWS data scientist tenant with access torequireddata and SageMaker notebook
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Caterpillar AWS data scientist tenant with access to required data and SageMaker notebook

 **Click on the image for a presentation video**